 Ibudone Side Effects

-Note: This document contains side effect information about hydrocodone / ibuprofen.
-Some of the dosage forms listed on this page may not apply to the brand name Ibudone.
+Note: This page contains information about the side effects of hydrocodone / ibuprofen.
+Some of the dosage forms included on this document may not apply to the brand name Ibudone.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by hydrocodone / ibuprofen.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking hydrocodone / ibuprofen:Less common or rare

 - burning feeling in the chest or stomach

 - congestion in the chest